2016–17 Northern Arizona Lumberjacks women's basketball team

 The 2016–17 Northern Arizona Lumberjacks women's basketball team represented Northern Arizona University during the 2016–17 NCAA Division I women's basketball season.
-The Lumberjacks, led by fifth year head coach Sue Darling, played their home games at the Walkup Skydome.
+The Lumberjacks, led by fifth-year head coach Sue Darling, played their home games at the Walkup Skydome and Rolle Activity Center, both in Flagstaff, Arizona.
 They were members of the Big Sky Conference.
-They finished the season 6–24, 2–16 in Big Sky to finish in tenth place.
+They finished the season 6–24, 2–16 in Big Sky play, to finish in tenth place.
 They lost in the first round of the Big Sky women's tournament to Portland State.